tensorforce/tensorforce/README.rst

 - The distributed_pg_model will be deprecated.
 We want a general parallel/distributed functionality that works for as many models as possible, such as PAAC.
 We have started adding this functionality in to the main model but this is still work in progress.
-- We will soon post a blog post detailing the overall architecture and explaining some of your design choices
+- We will soon publish a blog post detailing the overall architecture and explaining some of our design choices